Mohamed Nadir Sebaa: Works

 His first book, "Men on Tracks," was published by the National Book Foundation in 1986.

-As for the most recent, it is a book on administrative management, entitled:

-"Small Application Guide, Administrative management guide in the light of texts" (Arabic: aldalil altatbiqiu alsaghir, dalil altasyir al'iidarii ealaa daw' alnusus).
+As for the most recent, it is a book on administrative management, entitled: "Small Application Guide, Administrative management guide in the light of texts" (Arabic: aldalil altatbiqiu alsaghir, dalil altasyir al'iidarii ealaa daw' alnusus).

-Encyclopedia book
+Encyclopedia

-Far from the field of literature, Sebaa wrote a biographical book entitled: "Symbols and Speech", published by Dar Elhouda in Ain M'lila in 2009, with a volume of 380 pages.
-This encyclopedia is a translation of about 487 personality from the world of culture and thought in the Islamic world.
+Far from the field of literature, Sebaa wrote a biographical book entitled "Symbols and Speech", published by Dar Elhouda in Ain M'lila in 2009, with a volume of 380 pages.
+This encyclopedia is a translation of entries about 487 personalities from the world of culture and thought in the Islamic world.